plblum/jivs/planning/ModelRules Design Overview.md

 1. Run Jivs field validators through `ValidationManager.validate()`.
 2. Optionally run client-only augmentation checks.
-3. If the user submits and the server responds with errors, feed returned `IssuesFound` and/or `BusinessLogicErrors` into `ValidationManager` so the UI updates.
+3. If the user submits and the server responds with errors, feed returned `IssuesFound` and/or `ExternalIssuesFound` into `ValidationManager` so the UI updates.

 ### Server side